Obama and Putin to meet; Syria and Ukraine vie for attention

 "There will be time," Obama's spokesman, Josh Earnest, retorted during a briefing in Washington.
 Earnest, speaking at the White House, played down the possibility for any "major announcement" from the meeting.

-The leaders will be in New York to address the United Nations General Assembly on Monday morning.
-Peskov said the meeting would take place after Putin's speech, but Earnest declined to say when it would happen.
+In an excerpt from an interview on U.S. television, Putin said support for the Assad government was important in fighting the militants.

+"There is no other solution to the Syrian crisis than strengthening the effective government structures and rendering them help in fighting terrorism," he told CBS' "60 Minutes" in an interview airing on Sunday.

-The two camps also differed over who called for the meeting.
-The Kremlin said it was organised “by mutual agreement," but Earnest said it was being held at Putin's request.
-He said the Russians were "more desperate" to talk to their American counterparts because of the economic sanctions' impact.
+The U.S. and Russian camps differed over who called for the Obama-Putin meeting.
+The Kremlin said it was organized “by mutual agreement," but Earnest said it was being held at Putin's request.

 Past meetings between the two leaders have been frosty.
-One encounter in June 2013, which also focussed on Syria, resulted in a famous photo of the leaders looking distant and glum.
+One encounter in June 2013, which also focused on Syria, resulted in a famous photo of the leaders looking distant and glum.

 Earnest said Putin had used similar body language in a photo after a meeting with Israeli Prime Minister Benjamin Netanyahu this week.

-"President Putin was striking a now-familiar pose of less-than-perfect posture, an unbuttoned jacket, and knees spread far apart, to convey a particular image," Earnest said.

-The United States also hopes to advance political talks on Syria at other General Assembly meetings, Sheba Crocker, assistant secretary for international organisation affairs, told a State Department briefing.
+The United States also hopes to advance political talks on Syria at other General Assembly meetings, Sheba Crocker, assistant secretary for international organization affairs, told a State Department briefing.

 But Crocker said the United States would not back a U.N.
 Security Council statement on countering terrorism proposed by Russia because of fears it would send the wrong message to U.S. partners in the fight against Islamic State militants in Syria.

-(Additional reporting by Jeff Mason, Doina Chiacu, Mohammad Zargham and Darya Korsunskaya; Editing by David Storey and Jonathan Oatis)
+(Additional reporting by Jeff Mason, Doina Chiacu, Mohammad Zargham, Julia Edwards, Roberta Rampton and Darya Korsunskaya; Editing by David Storey, Jonathan Oatis and Ken Wills)